djdhillxn/graduado/README.md

 # Graduate School Application Tracker

 ## Description

 Graduate School Application Tracker is a Flask-based web application designed to help users track and manage their applications to various graduate programs.
-It offers features like adding, editing, and deleting application records, user authentication, and a dashboard for easy management.
+It features user authentication, a dashboard for managing applications, and functionality for tracking letters of recommendation and personal statements.

 ## Features
 - User registration and login
 - Dashboard for tracking graduate school applications
-- Add, edit, and delete functionality for application records
+- Add, edit, and delete functionality for application records, letters of recommendation, and personal statements
 - Responsive design for various devices

 ## Installation